The Gigya plugins are pre-built Web GUI elements that can be used to perform common tasks that are related to social networks.

 - Share - The plugin is a pop-up dialog that gives the user an option to publish a newsfeed to multiple social networks.

-- Game Mechanics - There are four Game Mechanics plugins:
+- Game Mechanics - There are five Game Mechanics plugins:

 - Achievements - The plugin enables users to view their currently achieved level, badge image and title per challenge.